s0rta/revengate-new/docs/design/monsters.md

 They rarely go taller than 1.5m, but because they are greatly muscular, 100kg is pretty much as light as an adult can be.
 Thanks to their massive head, they are also much smarter than the typical human can be.
 Their clothing has a lot in common with Cossack attires, including robe-like gowns and long coats for males as well as fluffy hats.

-Pacherrs come from nomadic tribes in Eastern Russian.
+Pacherrs come from nomadic tribes in Ukraine and Eastern Russian.
 They form strong bonds within their clan and will readily help any individual within the clan.
 Clans have a matriarchal structure with an elder female having the final word on internal affairs.

 Among themselves, Pacherrs love music and dancing with both genders taking interchangeable roles in their traditional dances.
 Their music often includes the tambourine and the balalaika.